-The rapid developments in hardware and software mean that use of technology changes at an unprecedented rate.
-It would be impossible to document every potential use of IT equipment in school.

-Within the school, we believe that the use of technology is an essential part of education in the 21st century.
+- Rapid developments in hardware and software mean that technology use changes at an unprecedented rate.
+Documenting every potential use of IT equipment in school would be impossible. - Within the school, we believe technology is an essential part of education in the 21st century.
 Young people are immersed in a digital world where information is available 24 hours a day, 7 days a week.
-The Internet and other digital and information technologies are powerful tools, which open up new opportunities for everyone.
-These technologies can be used to encourage discussion, provide outlets for creativity and enrich the curriculum.
-The use of email, mobile phones, Internet messaging and blogs all enable improved communication on an unprecedented scale and our Virtual Learning Environment will offer a platform for personalised and independent learning, twenty-four hours a day.

-In addition to these benefits, however, there are risks and unfortunately some young people may expose themselves to danger either knowingly or unknowingly.

-Staff and students may inadvertentlycome across unsavoury, distressing or offensive materials on the Internet and some social networking sites offer cover for unscrupulous individuals to groom children.
-It is crucial that whilst promoting the positive use of technology in our school, we recognise the potential risks and take steps to protect our students, staff and visitors.

-Instead, the incorrect use of IT within the school is underpinned by the term 'Unacceptable Use'.

-Unacceptable Use is defined as any activity which is; conducted without permission, outside the specific learning aim for that lesson or activity, illegal, considered extreme or radicalising, dangerous or where the equipment is used to make any student, member of staff or member of the public feel uncomfortable or vulnerable.

-Acceptable use is therefore taken to mean the use of the resources to; create imaginative learning, efficient business practice, continuing professional development and other uses which enable staff to maintain a healthy work-life balance.
+The Internet and other digital and information technologies are powerful tools that open up new opportunities for everyone.
+These technologies can encourage discussion, provide outlets for creativity and enrich the curriculum.
+The use of e-mail, mobile phones, Internet messaging and blogs all enable improved communication on an unprecedented scale.
+Our Virtual Learning Environment will offer a platform for personalised and independent learning. - In addition to these benefits, however, there are risks, and unfortunately, some young people may expose themselves to danger either knowingly or unknowingly. - Staff and students may inadvertently encounter unsavoury, distressing, or offensive materials on the Internet, and some social networking sites offer cover for unscrupulous individuals to groom children.
+It is crucial that while promoting the positive use of technology in our school, we recognise the potential risks and take steps to protect our students, staff, and visitors. - Instead, the incorrect use of IT within the school is underpinned by the term 'Unacceptable Use'. - Unacceptable Use is defined as any activity conducted without permission, outside the specific learning aim for that lesson or activity, illegal, considered extreme or radicalising, dangerous, or where the equipment is used to make any student, member of staff, or member of the public feel uncomfortable or vulnerable. - Therefore, acceptable use means using the resources to create imaginative learning, efficient business practice, continuing professional development, and other uses that enable staff to maintain a healthy work-life balance.